 One of the most dreaded diagnoses associated with headaches is a brain tumor.
 Fortunately, brain tumors are uncommonly found to be the cause of headache as many tumors cause symptoms other than headache and are usually found in the absence of headache.
 However, depending on the location of the tumor, it is possible for a brain tumor to grow to a large size before causing any obvious symptoms and eventually cause complications that result in headache.

 The diagnosis of a brain tumor is usually made by a CT scan of the brain and a careful neurologic examination.

 Head injuries can cause headache.
 Serious injuries such as skull fractures and bleeding in or around the brain can occur.
 More commonly, head trauma results in a concussion.
 Concussions are caused by a direct blow to the head or from rapid acceleration/deceleration forces.

 Evaluation for head trauma includes a careful neurologic examination and usually a CT scan.
 Treatment will depend upon the findings and severity of symptoms.

 There are many more causes of headache.
 Many headaches are benign.
 Tension headaches are very common and are often causes by stress or muscle strains/spasm.
-What the cause of your headache, our board-certified emergency medicine doctors will treat your pain and insure the correct diagnosis.
+What the cause of your headache, our Emergency Medicine Residency-Trained Physicians will treat your pain and insure the correct diagnosis.